inrick/alternate-switch-to-application/README.md

 Alternate Switch To Application
 ===============================

-GNOME Shell extension that offers an alternate implementation of "switch to application".
-Works with GNOME 46.
-It cycles through the application's windows instead of activating all of them at once.
+This GNOME Shell extension offers an alternate implementation of "switch to application".
+It cycles through the application's windows instead of activating all of them at once (much like the difference between GNOME's own `switch-applications` and `switch-windows`).
 If the application does not have any windows, a new instance is started.

+By default, the keybinding is `<Super>1`, ..., `<Super>9`, `<Super>0` to
+activate the next window (or start the application) of application 1 to 10.
+See the XML file in the schemas subdirectory.

 Before enabling the extension, make sure to disable the default switch to application bindings: